 Difficulty: Easy-Moderate | Topography: Flat Terrain: Asphault, Gravel,Rocky, Grassy

 Let’s jump into the ride.
-One of the most unique parts about the Spit is the different types of terrain that you can find and ride — road, packed gravel, loose gravel, rocky(!), grassy narrows and just plain old dirt.
+One of the most unique aspects about the Spit is the different types of terrain that you can find and ride — paved, packed gravel, loose gravel, rocky(!), grassy narrows and just plain old dirt.
 You can choose one or choose them all, depending on your tire set-up.
 If you want to be ready for it all, we’d suggest riding with a minimum of 35-38mm width tires.
 Don’t worry, we tested lots of tires here and have the flats to prove it…ha.
 Don’t let the lack of chunky tires stop you, just be mindful and take an alternate path if you need.
 As you continue through this read, you’ll find examples of the following different types of terrain:

 ROAD / PACKED GRAVEL / LOOSE GRAVEL / ROCKY / GRASSY